Economic reform of Iraq: Effects

-Since the peak of 1980, the nominal GDP of Iraq has steadily shrunk to merely $12.3 billion in 2000.
+Since the peak of 1980, the nominal GDP of Iraq has steadily shrunk to merely $12.3 billion in 2000 primarily due to sanctions and the consequences of the bombing of Iraq during the Gulf War.
 However removal of sanctions, after the overthrow of Saddam, had immediate effect.
 The nominal GDP had reached $55.4 billion by 2007 due to increase in oil output as well as international prices.
 In 2006, the real GDP growth was estimated at almost 17 percent.